Kaur7611/contact-book/README.md

 # Flask Contact Book App

-A simple contact book web application built with Flask and Python that allows users to register, log in, and manage their personal contacts.
+A contact book web application built with Flask and Python that allows users to register, log in, and manage their personal contacts.
 The app supports full CRUD (Create, Read, Update, Delete) operations for contacts and user authentication.

 ## Features